SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

         content:
           -
             type: text
-            text: 'This policy has been created for the greater safety and access of all guests and attendees.
-You may discuss this policy further with the Institute''s director of marketing and communications, '
+            text: "This policy has been created for the greater safety and access of all guests and attendees.
+You may discuss this policy further with the Institute's director of marketing and communications, "
           -
             type: text
             marks: